Kemyke/AOC2024/README.md

 Day 5: ordering, no bugs

 Day 6: worked without bugs, it is not optimalized (pt2 is a bit slow), copy parsing code from last year

+Day 7: worked for the first time both part, 1st in the Trimble private board (1003 on global), yeah